tlamadon/pytwoway/docs-src/source/readme.rst

 3. heteroskedastic correction as in KSS (TBD)
 4. a group fixed estimator as in BLM
 5. a group correlated random effect as presented in the main paper

+If you want to give it a try, you can start the `example notebook <https://mybinder.org/v2/gh/tlamadon/pytwoway/1a8a631c18a709c1cc1a2b4a5806136bba31a7e5>`_!

 The code is relatively efficient.
 Solving large sparse linear relies on using `pyamg <https://github.com/pyamg/pyamg>`_.
 This is the code we used to estimate the different decompositions on the US data.